Segal K-theory factors through Waldhausen categories: Preliminaries

-In this section we gather together the necessary background on Segal and Waldhausen's constructions of algebraic $K$-theory.
-We assume that the reader is familiar with the basics of symmetric monoidal categories, and we write $\Sym$ for the category of symmetric monoidal categories and strong symmetric monoidal functors.
-Segal's group completion $K$-theory functor \cite{segal_categories_1974} $K^{S}\colon \Sym\to \Sp$ produces a connective spectrum from the data of a symmetric monoidal category.
-The underlying infinite loop space of $K^{S}(\cat C)$ is the group completion of the classifying space $B\cat C$.
+In this section we gather together background on Segal and Waldhausen's constructions of algebraic $K$-theory.
+We assume the reader is familiar with symmetric monoidal categories, and write $\Sym$ for the category of symmetric monoidal categories and strong symmetric monoidal functors.